SmartASCII/HumbleScript/README.md

 # HumbleScript
-Automatically generate HumbleBundle partner links for the games you're playing on Twitch
+A script for Streamlabs Chatbot to automatically generate HumbleBundle partner links for the games you're playing on Twitch

 ## Usage